sidi-maadh/MySolutions/problem_solving/README.md

 # Problem Solving

 Problem solving is a key skill for tackling complex challenges in a creative and methodical way.
-In this section, I share solutions to various problems often encountered in programming, logic, or optimization.

-Each problem comes with a detailed explanation to help you understand the thought process and techniques used.
+In this section, I share solutions to various problems often encountered in programming, logic, or optimization.Each problem comes with a detailed explanation to help you understand the thought process and techniques used.
 This is an excellent way to develop analytical and critical thinking skills.

 ## Platform Statistics